 August 31st will mark the 20th Anniversary of the death of Diana, Princess of Wales, one of the most iconic women of the last century.
 In honour of her death anniversary, we are featuring 20 of her most iconic jewels.
 Today’s feature is the Spencer Tiara-

-The first (known) person to be pictured in this Spencer Tiara was on Lady Jane Spencer (elder sister of Diana) when she married Robert Fellows in 1978 in London.
+After her death, the first person to be pictured in this Spencer Tiara was on Lady Jane Spencer (elder sister of Diana) when she married Robert Fellows in 1978 in London.

 The next person to be seen wearing the Spencer Tiara was Lady Sarah Spencer (eldest sister of Diana and a former girlfriend of the Prince of Wales) at her wedding to Neil McCorquedale in 1980.